neverhood311/Stop-motion-OBJ/README.md

 # Download & Install
-For Blender 2.80+, download the latest release [here](https://github.com/neverhood311/Stop-motion-OBJ/releases/latest).
+For Blender 2.92+, download the latest release [here](https://github.com/neverhood311/Stop-motion-OBJ/releases/latest).
 Make sure to download the file named Stop-motion-OBJ-v2.x.x.zip (don't download either of the “Source code” files).

 To install, just follow the normal procedure for installing Blender addons.
 Open Blender and click Edit > Preferences... > Add-ons.
 Then click Install… and find the .zip file you previously downloaded.
 Once you’ve enabled the add-on, it should be ready to use immediately.

+For Blender 2.91 and earlier, download [r2.1.1](https://github.com/neverhood311/Stop-motion-OBJ/releases/tag/v2.1.1)

 For Blender 2.79 and earlier, download [r1.1.1](https://github.com/neverhood311/Stop-motion-OBJ/releases/tag/0.2.79.2).
 Note that this version is deprecated and will not be supported.